-WICKHAM MARKET PARISH COUNCIL ESSENTIALS

-No. 4: Conduct at Meetings
+WICKHAM MARKET PARISH COUNCIL ESSENTIALS No. 4: Conduct at Meetings

-1. Code of Conduct
+Code of Conduct

-- 1.1.
 A council has a duty to uphold high standards of behaviour.
-To do this it must adopt a code of conduct encompassing the Nolan principles of behaviour in public life. - 1.2.
+To do this it must adopt a code of conduct encompassing the Nolan principles of behaviour in public life.

 Councillors or co-opted members of committees have a duty to disclose their pecuniary interests, and other interests, in a register maintained by the principal authority.
 Failure to do so is a criminal offence.
 A person may not participate in a discussion where they have a disclosable pecuniary interest unless they have been granted a dispensation.

-2. Standing Orders
+Standing Orders

-2.1.
 Standing Orders are based on a model prepared by the National Association of Local Councils (NALC) and tailored to the needs of Wickham Market Parish Council by resolution.
 Standing orders cover many areas of process and conduct.
 This brief aims to highlight in simple terms the basic rules of conduct at meetings to enable meetings to run effectively and to time.
-As some of these orders are written using a precise legal form of language, explanatory notes have been added in Blue Italics.
+As some of these orders are written using a precise legal form of language, explanatory notes have been added in Blue Italics

-3. Why have Standing Orders for meetings?9
+Why have Standing Orders for meetings?9

-3.1.
 A local authority may make standing orders for the regulation of their proceedings and business.
 Standing orders regulate and control meetings because some matters are not dictated by legislation.
 If any councillor so requires, the way in which each councillor voted on a matter at a meeting of the full council must be recorded in the minutes.
 Standing orders may apply this rule to a meeting of a committee.
-Any Councillor can require the minutes to show who voted for or against a particular resolution.
+Any Councillor can require the minutes to show who voted for or against a particular resolution

-4. Points of order
+Points of order14

-- 4.1.
-A point of order is an objection addressed to the chair about a procedural irregularity due to noncompliance with a statutory provision or standing orders.
-To raise a point of order, a Councillor should express this to the chair and give his reason.
+A point of order is an objection addressed to the chairman about a procedural irregularity due to non-compliance with a statutory provision or standing orders.
+To raise a point of order, a Councillor should express this to the chairman and give his reason.
 The councillor who was speaking should stop.
-The chair of the meeting must rule on the points of order and his decision is final.
-Examples of Points of Order: - 4.2.
-Standing orders are not being complied with. - 4.3.
-Inappropriate or offensive language is being used. - 4.4.
-The meeting has no authority to consider or decide the original or substantive motion. - 4.5.
-The effect of a proposed amendment is to defeat (or negate) an original motion. - 4.6.
-The contribution is not relevant to the motion under discussion. - 4.7.
-Points of order cannot be used to challenge the views expressed by a councillor.
+The chairman of the meeting must rule on the points of order and his decision is final.
+Examples of Points of Order:

+- standing orders are not being complied with; - inappropriate or offensive language is being used; - the meeting has no authority to consider or decide the original or substantive motion; - the effect of a proposed amendment is to defeat (or negate) an original motion - the contribution is not relevant to the motion under discussion.

+Points of order cannot be used to challenge the views expressed by a councillor

-5. Personal explanations
+Personal explanations

-5.1.
 When a motion is debated, a councillor may realise that he has been misunderstood by a councillor speaking after him.
 Standing orders may permit that councillor to interrupt the current speaker to clarify matters.
 Personal explanations are not another opportunity for a councillor to speak for or against a motion.